American Indian language

 Hupa religious traditions

-or this site about American Indian religions in general.
+or this site about Native beliefs in general.

 Can you recommend a good book for me to read?